Honors Program

 Application

 Applications are due in the fall of your junior year.
 Application is subject to change and provided for illustration only.
-For questions or more information, please consult your adviser or the Director of Undergraduate Studies.
+For questions or more information, please consult Professor Tasha Rijke-Epstein (Director of the Honors Program), your adviser, or Professor Ruth Rogaski (Director of Undergraduate Studies).

 Course of Study

-• All students admitted into the Honors Program will be assigned a faculty adviser with appropriate expertise.
+- All students admitted into the Honors Program will work closely with a faculty adviser with appropriate expertise.
 Students in the Economics and History program will have one adviser in History and one in Economics.